 Should I be optimistic or cautious in my projections?

-Does the investor look more to the past or the future?
+Does the investor look more to the past or to the future?

 Be careful because the price may include a variable part that is often linked to the projections presented to the investor.

-What type of investor might be interested in my company?
+What kind of investor might be interested in my company?

 What is the difference between a financial investor and a strategic investor?

-Which one might be willing to pay a better price?
+Which of them might be willing to pay a better price?

-How can I understand the synergies they can gain from the acquisition?
+How can I understand the synergies to be gained from the acquisition?

-These are the questions you need to answer before any contact with an investor.
+These are the kinds of questions that you should address before any contact with an investor.